mjhoffm2/ReactTrainingTutorial/Part-5-%2D-Bundling-for-Production.md

 module.exports = config;
 ```

+For more information, see the official documentation: https://webpack.js.org/configuration/configuration-types/

 With the new format, we are able to access the `env` and `options` parameters.
 In particular, `options.mode` will be set to `'production'` or `'development'` based on the mode that we provided.
 Using this, we can now set up our webpack configuration so that we return a slightly different config based on which environment we are compiling for.

 ### Update webpack-dev-middleware